 - Also see our pages on Best practices for posting media in our new wiki.

 The overview area is where you can add your course syllabus or outline.

 - To add your file, click the Add Attachment link.
 If your browser supports drag and drop, you will see a box where you can drop your file.

 - After you have successfully added your file you will see the content of the added document directly on the page.
 If the file format doesn’t allow the file to display inline you will see a link to the file instead.
-You may also notice that the Add a file message has changed to update a file.
+You may also notice that the Add a file message has changed to Change the attachment.
 This is because you are only able to add one file to the overview area.
 Adding a second file will overwrite the first.